ngoiyaeric/QCX/README.md

 # Upstash Redis URL and Token retrieved here: https://console.upstash.com/redis
 UPSTASH_REDIS_REST_URL=
 UPSTASH_REDIS_REST_TOKEN=
+#Mapbox access token
+NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN
 ```

-#Mapbox access token
-NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN=

 _Note: This project focuses on Generative UI and requires complex output from LLMs.
-Currently, it's assumed that the official OpenAI models will be used.
-Although it's possible to set up other models, if you use an OpenAI-compatible model, but we don't guarantee that it'll work._
+Currently, it's assumed that the official state of the art models will be used.
+Although it's possible to set up other models, if you use an Standard-compatible model, but we don't guarantee that it'll work._

 ### 5. Run app locally

 ```
-bun dev
+bun run dev
 ```

 You can now visit http://localhost:3000.